 First let me share a couple of important facts provided by the NADA 2016 Service Retention Report.
 It states that 76% of customers that have regular maintenance performed at the selling dealership, purchase another vehicle from that store.
 This is a staggering number to consider with the average cost to acquire a new customer in 2016 being $635.00.
 Imagine the effect that keeping your service clients coming back to your store could have on your advertising budget and car sales.

 At this point, you have probably tried everything from free services to pre-paid maintenance plans and complimentary loaner cars.
-These are all good plans, yet we still find the majority of your clients leave the dealership once their prepaid maintenance plans and warranty have expired.
+These are all good plans, yet we still find the majority of your clients stop coming to your store once their prepaid maintenance plans and warranty have expired.

 I am going to give you a simple solution to increasing your customer retention and your customer paid revenue that is recession-proof!